s-arjunwadkar/utp_dashboard_automation/README.md

     file_format="BRONZE.NEW_FILE_FORMAT",
 )

-No need to rewrite framework logic.
+No need to rewrite the framework logic.

 --------------------------------------------------------------------------------

 ## Maintainer

 Sharvil Arjunwadkar
 Data Engineer / Data Scientist
 Texas A&M Transportation Institute